 I was just asked if I want to be a guest on a podcast and I had to refuse.
 It was not an easy decision, if I have to be honest, as I’d love to share my truth as widely as possible, but I’m worried it may all backfire.

-He didn’t know anything about me except of my age, name, where I live, that I’m autistic and that I have a website.
+He didn’t know anything about me except of my age, name, where I live, that I’m autistic and that I have a blog.
 During the podcast I wanted to tell him about the story with Home Group as I think it is a really interesting one, but at the time I didn’t reveal their name on my blog yet and used to just call them ‘The Company’.
 And as I was speaking I realised it sounded like if I made it all up.
-And I didn’t know what to do so I started laughing nervously.
+And I didn’t know what to do with that so I started laughing nervously.

-1. She said: I want my clients to keep hiring me so that I didn’t go out of business.
+1. ‘I want my clients to keep hiring me so that I didn’t go out of business.’
+Priceless.

 3. She laughed as she was speaking about why clients hire her.
 She was probably nervous but it sounded like if she was laughing at them for needing her.
-And she just stated marketing as her talent!

 To make it clear, I didn’t consider myself shy and if I really wanted to say something, I would.
 Only that it didn’t happen often enough for my mum’s liking.